vanibansal175/Robo-race/README.md

 ## Idea Behind the Project

-I wanted to build something more practical than just blinking LEDs.
+I wanted to build something more practical .
 So this robo race car is basically:

 - Controlled wirelessly (RC / signals)